Talant Dujshebaev

-Talant Mushanbetovich Dujshebaev (Талант Мушанбетович Дуйшебаев; born 2 June 1968) is a former handball player, and current coach, who serves as the head coach for Vive Kielce.
+Talant Mushanbetovich Dujshebaev (Талант Мушанбетович Дуйшебаев; born 2 June 1968) is a former handball player, and current coach, who serves as the head coach for the France national team.
 Dujshebaev is considered by many to be one of the greatest handball coaches of his generation.
 He successively played for 4 national teams in his playing career: First for the Soviet Union, then the Unified Team, then Russia and finally Spain.
 His most usual demarcation as a player was centre backcourt.
-After initially having success with BM Ciudad Real as a coach, he has been coaching Kielce for nearly a decade now.
+After initially having success with BM Ciudad Real as a coach, he was coaching Kielce for 12 years.

 Early life and career

 He was born in Kirghiz Soviet Socialist Republic in the former Soviet Union, and started his playing career in CSKA Moscow.
 He started playing handball late; at the age of 14.
 Before that he practiced swimming.
 He participated on the 1992 Olympic Games as a member of the Unified Team and won the gold medal.
 He also became the top scorer of the games with 47 goals and was elected into the dream team of the tournament.
 One year later he participated on the 1993 World Championships as a member of the Russian team and won the gold medal again.